Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 Why do we call him "Saint" Michael?
 Isn't this word reserved for God's holy people?
 Well, the word actually means "holy," that is dedicated and set aside for a special Godly purpose or having an intrinisic goodness.
 All of God's people are holy because of Christ.
 Therefore, all are saints — especially the dead in Christ.
 Because they are completely sinless, Michael and all the angels are "holy" and thus may be called saints.

 Also, while Christian literature, liturgics, and hymnody is filled with references to archangels, Michael is the only being in Scripture called an archangel.
+All other "archangel" names come from the Apocrypha or even more spurious writings.
 The prefix normally means ruling, chief, or principal and can also carry the meaning of a prototype or an earlier model.